jessicaf1/pinthefail/README.md

 ### Features
 * Modals for sign-up and log-in that feature secure authentication.
 * A masonry style grid splash page.
-* Users can edit their profiles and pins.
-* Users can upload images and create boards, as well as attach pins to boards.
+* Ability for the user to upload images and create boards, edit profiles and pins, and attach pins to boards.
-* Users have the ability to follow other users.
+* Polymorphic associations that allow users to follow other users and boards.

 ### Technologies
 * React/Redux